-"Deaths from melanoma skin cancer are increasing and there is a desparate need for new, more effective treatments.
+"Deaths from melanoma skin cancer are increasing and there is a desperate need for new, more effective treatments.
 We are very optimistic that this research will lead to novel treatments for melanoma tumours which, working alongside other therapies, will help to stop them progressing."

-This work highlights the strength of carrying out large screens of compounds in developmental model systems such as the Xenopus tadpole used at UEA and the zebrafish used at Childrens Hospital Boston.
+This work highlights the strength of carrying out large screens of compounds in developmental model systems such as the Xenopus tadpole used at UEA and the zebra fish used at Childrens Hospital Boston.
 The hope is that this approach will lead to the discovery of further compounds to treat different diseases in the future.

 Click on the thumbnails to view and download full-size images.

 These images are protected by copyright law and may be used with acknowledgement.